Kurt – Adelaide Cabaret Festival

 The performance of Nirvana hits, ‘Smells Like Teen Spirit’ and ‘Rape Me’, met rapturous applause, but it was the incorporation of lesser-known B-sides which provided most insight into the man behind the music.
-A clear crowd favourite was a rendition of ‘About a Girl’, highlighting Cobain’s unlikely but obvious influence from The Beatles.“Justin Burford … portrays Cobain to perfection, expertly interpreting his vocal nuances – the smoothness of his melodies and the gravel of his grunge“
+A clear crowd favourite was a rendition of ‘About a Girl’, highlighting Cobain’s unlikely but obvious influence from The Beatles.

 The sound and lighting enabled this production to function as cabaret rather than a simple rock concert.
 Cobain’s humble musical beginnings were paralleled by simple sound and lights, which grew over time to provide an exhilarating experience comparable to an arena concert.
 The multimedia projection to the side of stage was confusing and unnecessary and, at least for the first half of the show, diverted attention away from the stage.